mjande/odin-flight-booker/README.md

 ## Installation

-You can access a live version of this app [here](https://stark-lowlands-16925.herokuapp.com/).
+You can access a live version of this app at https://odin-flight-booker-production-87e2.up.railway.app/

 > Dependencies
 > - Ruby 3.1.2